- Learning about cancer surgery

 - A fever of 100.5°F or greater when taken by mouth

 - Pain or soreness at the surgical site that’s getting worse or not relieved with the pain medicine

 - Shortness of breath or trouble breathing

-- Pain when you pass urine or bloody, bad smelling, or cloudy urine
+- Having trouble urinating; pain when you urinate; or bloody, bad smelling, or cloudy urine

 - Any other signs mentioned by your doctor or nurse